gnanibioinfo/EzMAP/README.md

 7. Use Alpha, Beta, Differential Analysis and Functional Analysis menus

 This README work is in progress.
 Please visit this page regularly for more updates.
-Currently EzMAP requires very few manual installation and executions for features like qiime2 activation and opening R studo.
-The required packages for R will be automatically installed.